Obituary of Robert J. White

 "The Greatest blessing anyone can have, we have been chosen to experience birth, living, and dying all in one universe.
 What a ride!
 A ride that ends too soon!"

 "As hard as I tried to avoid death, I could not.
 None of us can.
 The second death is the one you have to avoid.
 Kill the old man as soon as you can, and live for God.
 Love him with all your heart and soul and I will see you in the hereafter!"

 "God our father when death comes to us make us able to stand on our feet and to face it with steady eyes.
 Help us be sure that we will never be tried above that which we are able to bear.
 Help us to be sure that your Grace is sufficient and even in our weakness, we are able to face and conquer all that comes our way.
 Make us sure that in the valley of the deep dark shadow, You are there to comfort and support, and that when we pass through the waters, You are there to hold us up and bring us through to the other side…”

-The service to honor Robert has been postponed due to unforeseen circumstances.
-An announcement will be made when it is rescheduled.To send flowers to the family or plant a tree in memory of Robert White, please visit Tribute Store
+The service to honor Robert will be held on April 23rd, 2022 at 11 am.
+If you'd like to join via video, please use the following link. https://client.tribucast.com/tcid/2495039245To send flowers to the family or plant a tree in memory of Robert White, please visit Tribute Store